-NOW here's the secret trick: Separation is very common at this stage, so don't give up!
+Here's the secret mayonnaise trick: Separation is very common, so don't give up!
 Here's how to make mayonnaise emulsify if your mixture doesn't work:

 -Have another room temperature egg ready.
 Place the yolk in another scrupulously clean and dry bowl.
 Beat with electric beaters until sticky.

 -Add the first egg-oil mixture a spoonful at a time, beating each spoonful until fully incorporated.
 After the mixtures are combined and emulsified, add remaining oil in a thin stream.